 SECTION 2: ADMISSION TO MEMBERSHIP:

 Any person desiring to become a member of this Association shall file with any Board of Director the Secretary of this Association a written application on such form as may be prescribed by the Board of Directors.
-The application shall be referred by the Secretary, Treasure to the Board of Directors, who shall admit the application to membership, if the applicant meets the eligibility requirements. nd
+The application shall be referred by the, Treasurer to the County of Tulare, Auditors Office, for processing.

+SECTION 3: MEMBERSHIP STATUS

+All Tulare County Probation Officers, Probation Corrections Officers and Detention Services Officers, employed by the County of Tulare are eligible for membership in this Association, assuming all other requirements contained in these by-laws are met.
+In the event an association member is terminated, or voluntarily severs employment with the County of Tulare, membership within this association is terminated.

-SECTION 3: TERMINATION OF MEMBERSHIP:
+SECTION 4: TERMINATION OF MEMBERSHIP: